WITCHCRAFT

 For many fans, Witchcraft’s music feels less like entertainment and more like a shared emotional experience.

-Much time has passed since then, and our lineup has changed several times, but we’re still on our way.
+Much time has passed since then, and our lineup has changed several times, but we’re still on our way.”

-It’s very simple: I wrote down a few names I thought might be interesting on a piece of paper, one of them was Witchcraft, and started searching for bands like that online.
+“It’s very simple: I wrote down a few names I thought might be interesting on a piece of paper, one of them was Witchcraft, and started searching for bands like that online.
 At the time, nothing had been heard of the Swedish band Witchcraft; they’d just formed and weren’t making any noise.
 I decided the name was available.
 I wanted to do something beautiful and dark, while some of the other band members wanted to play progressive metal.
 Since we’re playing beautiful and dark stuff now, I ultimately won.”

-Ludmilla said of the music scene at the time, “Everyone listened to music on cassettes and, a little later, on CD players; music was available from record stores, and streaming services didn’t exist at all.
+“Everyone listened to music on cassettes and, a little later, on CD players; music was available from record stores, and streaming services didn’t exist at all.
 Back then, young people in Russia were heavily into American bands, and to a lesser extent, European ones, and we were constantly having bands touring in Moscow.
 I witnessed the heyday of gothic culture in Russia, which was from 2005 to 2007, and then everything went into decline.”

-“I’ll say this: a lot of what’s sung about in songs is relatable to everyone.
+Lyudmila described her main focus on music.
+“I’ve always believed that the most important thing in music is melody.
+You should remember it and hum it, you should want to sing along with the performer.
+And the darkness adds to the atmosphere; our songs are very metaphorical, talking about love, loneliness, revenge, fear, and self-discovery.
+I’ll say this: a lot of what’s sung about in songs is relatable to everyone.
 Each of us has felt this pain inside, been betrayed by someone, been lonely, had our hearts broken.
 Everyone has at least once in their life felt darkness fill their heart, hated someone, or searched for a kindred spirit in a crowd.
 That’s what our songs are about.
 Man as an element, man as the universe.
-So this can be called both a personal experience and an appeal to the inspiring world of cinema, art and nature.”
+For me, music is a universal language, spoken by everyone in the world.
+I can convey a message through music, and someone on the other side of the world can understand me.
+For me, Witchcraft songs are personal experiences that I clothe in metaphors.
+But you can understand me if you think in the same terms.
+For me, music isn’t politics; it’s a small world in which you can hide.”

-When it comes to the live performance Angel strives that the show involves the audience fully.
-“Thank you, we want everyone to be a part of this celebration, so that our viewers understand that they are a part of this, and not just random people, many of our listeners support us, donate money for recording or filming videos, for us our fans are our family!”
+“We pay a lot of attention to the visual component; the band has a recognizable style that many, even European bands, have begun to copy.
+We also shoot a lot of videos to convey the visual atmosphere of our music, and even if you don’t understand the language, the video should tell a visual story.
+Thank you, we want everyone to be a part of this celebration, so that our viewers understand that they are a part of this, and not just random people, many of our listeners support us, donate money for recording or filming videos, for us our fans are our family!”

 Leave a Reply